 You can also opt for withdrawing PF online in certain cases.

 All registered employees/members can use the online services for pension and PF withdrawals after they satisfy the below requirements.

-To withdraw your funds from your EPF account, simply follow the mentioned steps:
+To withdraw your funds from your EPF account online, simply follow the mentioned steps:

 However, there are some exceptions to the EPF withdrawal rule as below:

 Employee’s Provident Fund enjoys many tax benefits.
 The investment in EPF depending on the tax slab can provide tax benefit up to 30%.
 An employee’s contribution to EPF is eligible for tax deduction under section 80C.
 Respectively, the employer’s contribution to EPF subject to 12% of employee’s basic salary + DA along with Interest is tax exempt.
 In case any member makes the withdrawal of EPF balance before 5 years, all the tax savings would become Null and Void and he/she must return the exemptions claimed u/s 80C.